Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 - Microsoft SQL Server 2016 or later

-For more information on SQL licensing, see Microsoft’s 2016 editions and components list
+For more information on SQL licensing, see Microsoft's 2016 editions and components list

 [here](https://docs.microsoft.com/en-us/sql/sql-server/editions-and-components-of-sql-server-2016).